masaruh/elasticsearch-japanese-suggester/README.md

 ==================================

 This plugin includes:
-* "kuromoji_suggest" tokenizer, extension for Japanese (kuromoji) Analysis plugin (https://github.com/elasticsearch/elasticsearch-analysis-kuromoji) to enable query completion.
+* "kuromoji_suggest" tokenizer, extension for Lucene's Japanese (kuromoji) Analyzer to enable query completion.
 * "japanese_completion" suggester, customized completion suggester for Japanese.

 You need to install a version matching your Elasticsearch version: